-Attend advisor meetings from 8:15 to 9:00 a.m. once a week (day to be announced based on peer team class schedules).
+Attend advisor meetings from 8:15 to 9:00 a.m.
+Typically every other week (day to be announced based on peer team class schedules).

 Be able to participate in all components of the training process.
 Please read on for a full description of the time and equipment requirements for training.